Autodesk InfoWater Pro Features | 2025 Features | Autodesk

 Easily confirm fire flow capacity by evaluating and improving the readiness of the water supply to fight fires, locally or in the cloud

-Model water age to control odours and find the percentage of water originating from a specified location
+Model water age to control odors and find the percentage of water originating from a specified location

 Understand the hydraulics when flushing the system to locate pipes to be flushed and valves to be closed

-3D visualisation allows for new ways to view model data and understand results
+3D visualization allows for new ways to view model data and understand results

 Simulate surge events and test the effectiveness of hammer protection devices, with local or cloud simulations